Junkuang19/bootcamp_Junkuang_Lai/Bootcamp_Junkuang_Lai/project/notebooks/README.md

 Comparative performance charts

 ## Assumptions & Constraints
-Assumptions:
-Historical pricing data is accurate and reliable.
-Constraints:
-Time: Limited to a 2-week bootcamp (live trading not feasible).
-Data: Dependent on CursorAI API's available stock price history.
++ The data is obtained from Yahoo Finance using the yfinance library, focusing on daily OHLCV for AAPL in 2023.
++ Numeric columns with missing values are imputed using the median, while columns with more than 50% missing data are removed.
++ Outliers are identified using the IQR method and visualized through boxplots; extreme outliers may be flagged or excluded.
++ The data is considered accurate as provided by the API, though access may be subject to rate limits or temporary unavailability.
++ This pipeline is intended for reference purposes only, not for professional trading.

 ## Known Unknowns / Risks
-Historical Bias: Backtested success ≠ future profitability.
++ Historical Bias: Backtested success ≠ future profitability.
-Data Limitations: Restricted to accessible market data.
++ Data Limitations: Restricted to accessible market data.
+Example for API scraping data, only yahoo finance can be scraped for free.
++ force majeure events：The future still unpreditable by many risks though the future trend of dataset is clear.

 ## Lifecycle Mapping
 Goal → Stage → Deliverable